santiagxf/synapse-cicd/README.md

 [![CD](https://github.com/santiagxf/synapse-cicd/actions/workflows/cd.yml/badge.svg)](https://github.com/santiagxf/synapse-cicd/actions/workflows/cd.yml)
 # Azure Synapse CI/CD pipeline with GitHub Workflows

 This repository contains an implementation of a CI/CD pipeline using GitHub Workflows to package, validate and integrate changes into an Azure Synapse Database.
-This implementatio[n can also be used with Azure SQL Databases, Azure SQL Managed Instances and Microsoft SQL Server running on a VM.
-Check the quickstart section](#Quickstart) to get yourself started with this template.
+This implementation can also be used with Azure SQL Databases, Azure SQL Managed Instances and Microsoft SQL Server running on a VM.
+Check the [quickstart section](docs/quickstart.md) to get yourself started with this template.

+## Quickstart

+If you are planing to use this CI/CD implementation in your deployment, follow the [Quickstart guide](docs/quickstart.md) to configure all the elements that you need in your repository.

 ## Implementation